 When a bride reaches out to me and asks if we can plan her big day in a short amount of time, I always tell her that anything is possible, but there might be areas that she will have to sacrifice.
 For example, a custom wedding gown can take over a year to create, depending on what you want.
 Also, your custom logoed favors, centerpieces, or invitations may not end up exactly how you had planned.

 The moral of the story is to make sure you give yourself enough time to plan for the things that are truly important to you, whether it's incorporating lace from your mom's dress to use in your own gown or getting hand-crafted favors from your favorite travel destination.

-Being a wedding planner, my life is scheduled WAY in advance — I already have events booked for early 2015 — so I knew I needed to pick a date with enough time to really block everything out, especially if I want to be able to go on a honeymoon.
-Jesse and I knew that we would be looking at late 2015 to early 2016 for our wedding.
+Being a wedding planner, my life is scheduled way in advance, so I knew I needed to pick a date with enough time to really block everything out, especially if I want to be able to go on a honeymoon.
+Jesse and I knew that we would be looking at least a year in advance.
 This will give us plenty of time to bring in a number of custom details and let my creativity completely take over!

 Step #7: Think about other aspects of your wedding and how they will all play out.

 Now, depending on what other aspects of your wedding are important, you might want to keep an open mind to a few dates.
 What if your dream venue is booked or your favorite photographer is out of town?
 Better yet, what about the important people in your family?
 You will want to make sure they can attend!